waimea-jrainbow/level-2-programming-assessment/README.md

 ## Project Description

-Battle of the century game is a 2 player turn based fighting game which will have players choose between many actions in order to defeat their opponent in combat.
+Battle of the century game is a 2 player turn based fighting game which will have players choose between many actions in order to defeat their opponent in turn-based combat.